Brewing up a storm: cold brew & tiramisu

 6. Take the excess cake and crumble it into a bowl, pour 2-3 tablespoons of Califia Farms XX Espresso into the bowl and mix well.
 Place a couple of spoonfuls of this into the trifle glasses.
 Top with cherry compote or cherry jam and dollop or pipe any additional coconut cream.
 Finish with shavings of dark chocolate.
 Enjoy!

-Notes: if cherries aren’t available, feel free to replace with any in-season fruit.
+Notes: if cherries aren’t available, replace with any in-season fruit.
 This recipe makes enough for 3-4 wine glass-sized servings, but you can make smaller servings if you wish.
-You can also swap Califia Farms XX Espresso Cold Brew Coffee for another Califia Farms cold brew coffee such as the Mocha or Mocha Noir for a less caffeinated option with more of a chocolate taste.
+You can also swap Califia Farms XX Espresso for another Califia Farms cold brew coffee such as the Mocha or Mocha Noir for a less caffeinated option with more of a chocolate taste.